ruoyus/ML_Conf_PaperList/NeuriPS_20.md

 Domain adaptive semantic segmentation aims to train a model performing satisfactory pixel-level predictions on the target with only out-of-domain (source) annotations.
 想法：能否分析landcape或优化性质？(Yi Yang是以前百度的研究员)

+10:30 – 10:45 CST
+3 - Oral: Coupling-based Invertible Neural Networks Are Universal Diffeomorphism Approximators Takeshi Teshima, Isao Ishikawa, Koichi Tojo, Kenta Oono, Masahiro Ikeda, Masashi Sugiyama Invertible neural networks based on coupling flows (CF-INNs) have various machine learning applications such as image synthesis and representation learning.
+However, their desirable characteristics such as analytic invertibility come at the cost of restricting the functional forms.
+This poses a question on their representation power: are CF-INNs universal approximators for invertible functions?
+Without a universality, there could be a well-behaved invertible transformation that the CF-INN can never approximate, hence it would render the model class unreliable.
+We answer this question by showing a convenient criterion: a CF-INN is universal if its layers contain affine coupling and invertible linear functions as special cases.
+As its corollary, we can affirmatively resolve a previously unsolved problem: whether normalizing flow models based on affine coupling can be universal distributional approximators.
+In the course of proving the universality, we prove a general theorem to show the equivalence of the universality for certain diffeomorphism classes, a theoretical insight that is of interest by itself.
+  **这个文章讨论了流行的normalizing flow和invertible network; 值得一读。或许和landcape以及preconditioning layer有着深刻的联系。**

 ### NeurIPS'20 Spotlight